VagabundoProgramming/CV_Image_Captioning/README.md

 ## Metrics definitions

 #### BLEU
+Accuracy based on n-grams, in our case we use BLEU-1 (1-grams) and BLEU-2 (2-grams)

 #### ROUGE-L
+Measure subsequence of bla bla bla

 #### METEOR

 #### CER
+Metric based at character level based on substitution, delation and insertion

 #### CHR_F
+bla bla bla

 ## Other methods
 we tried different methods